ALLEN Coaching

 Answer:

-Uniport is the movement characterized when the molecules pass and move across cell membranes irrespective of each other and without being dependant of each other.Question:1
+Uniport is the movement characterized when the molecules pass and move across cell membranes irrespective of each other and without being dependant of each other.The detailed answers to the Long Questions are given below:

 Answer: